Driving to Orlando

 • Never use center turning lanes painted with left pointing arrows to pass

-• As of July 1, 2013, traveling more than 10 miles per hour below the speed limit in the left lane is illegal in Florida.
-Violating this new law, designed to reduce road rage, will incur a $60 fine.
+• Traveling below the speed limit in the left lane is illegal in Florida.
+Consequently, violating this law may incur a fine.

 Other Driving Information and Tips